Uncle Nick

 Uncle Nick is a 2015 American comedy film directed by Chris Kasick, written by Mike Demski, and starring Brian Posehn, Paget Brewster, Missi Pyle, Scott Adsit, Beau Ballinger and Melia Renee.
+The film features Posehn as the titular character, a drunkard who goes to his annual Christmas family reunion where hijinks ensues.

 It was released on December 4, 2015, by Dark Sky Films.